MaskPro: Linear-Space Probabilistic Learning for Strict (N:M)-Sparsity on LLMs: Preliminary

 where $f(\cdot)$ denotes the corresponding loss function, the symbol $\odot$ stands for the element-wise multiplication, $\xi\sim\mathcal{D}$ represents the minibatch sampled from the underlying distribution $\mathcal{D}$ and $\mathcal{S}^{N:M}=\left\{\mathbf{m}_i\in\mathbb{B}^{1\times M}:\|\mathbf{m}_i\|_{1} = N \right\}$~($\mathbb{B}$ is the Boolean set and $\|\cdot\|_{1}$ denotes $l_{1}$ norm).

-Generally speaking, in order to find the optimal mask $\mathbf{m}^\star$ for problem~\eqref{objective}, we are confronted with two significant challenges: \emph{\textbf{i) Huge Search Space:}} In the context of LLMs, the model parameter scale $d$ can become extremely large, which will result in the search space for problem~\eqref{objective} reaching an astounding size of $\binom{M}{N}^{d/M}$; \emph{\textbf{ii) Non-Differentiability of Mask Selection:}} The discrete nature of problem~\eqref{objective} prevents us from utilizing the well-established gradient-based methods such as SGD~\citep{lan2020first} and conditional gradient algorithm~\citep{braun2022conditional} to search for the optimal mask $\mathbf{m}^\star$.
+Generally speaking, in order to find the optimal mask $\mathbf{m}^\star$ for problem~\ref{objective}, we are confronted with two significant challenges: \emph{\textbf{i) Huge Search Space:}} In the context of LLMs, the model parameter scale $d$ can become extremely large, which will result in the search space for problem~\ref{objective} reaching an astounding size of $\binom{M}{N}^{d/M}$; \emph{\textbf{ii) Non-Differentiability of Mask Selection:}} The discrete nature of problem~\ref{objective} prevents us from utilizing the gradient-based methods such as SGD~\citep{lan2020first}, conditional gradient~\citep{braun2022conditional} and ZO~\cite{sun2025tezo} to search for the optimal mask $\mathbf{m}^\star$.

-To address these aforementioned issues, we will introduce an innovative probabilistic framework termed as MaskPro for problem~\eqref{objective} in the subsequent sections.
+To address these aforementioned issues, we will introduce an innovative probabilistic framework termed as MaskPro for problem~\ref{objective} in the subsequent sections.
 Prior to that, we first review the state-of-the-art learning-based MaskLLM method~\citep{fang2024maskllm}.